 Symptomatic treatment may be given, for example to reduce fever, muscle aches and sore throats.

 If symptoms are severe (e.g. if an individual requires oxygen due to difficulties breathing) treatment should not be managed at home and will need to take place in hospital.

 Antibiotics are used to treat bacterial infections and should not be used to treat a viral illness like COVID-19.
 Antibiotics would only be necessary if there were a secondary bacterial infection present.

 If your symptoms are mild, you can stay at home and manage your symptoms – focusing specifically on getting plenty of rest, and staying hydrated.
-Currently the recommended period of time to stay at home is 10 days after the onset of your symptoms provided you have been symptom free for 72 hours (3 days).
-Ensure you practise good hand hygiene at home, as well as cleaning any touched surfaces frequently as the virus could survive on them for a number of days.
+Currently the recommended period of time to stay at home is 7for mild, symptomatic infection that does not require hospitalisation.
+Ensure you practise good hand hygiene at home, stay away from others and wear a mask when in the same area, and clean any touched surfaces frequently.

 - Hospitalised patients

 a.
 Symptomatic patients will be tested to reduce the risk to other patients and ensure that their condition is managed according to the diagnosis

 - If a patient develops any symptoms after admission .

 If your specialist determines that you need to be tested (e.g. if you are going for planned surgery)